About Fairfax County

 Here are some tidbits that we bet you didn't know!
-If you'd like more information on any of this information, please contact Ali Morris at firstname.lastname@example.org or 703-752-9505.
+If you'd like more information about any of these facts, please contact Ali Morris at firstname.lastname@example.org or 703-752-9505.

 - Formed in 1742 and named for Thomas Fairfax, the 6th Lord Fairfax of Cameron.

-- Fairfax County Public Schools rank as the 10th largest school system in the United States, the largest in Virginia, and continually tops US News & World Reports' list of Top Schools in America.
+- Fairfax County Public Schools rank in the top ten largest school systems in the United States, is the largest in Virginia, and continually tops US News & World Reports' list of Top Schools in America.